News

 3. Misconception about Carbs

-Gluten-free and carbohydrate-free is not the same thing.
+Gluten-free and carbohydrate-free are not the same thing.
 Just pay attention to the product labels.
 Actually, there are a lot of grains and carbs that do not contain Gluten.
-These are Beans, Flax, Quinoa, Polenta, Soy, Tapioca, Millet, Kasha and many others.
+These are Beans, Flax, Quinoa, Polenta, Soy, Tapioca, Millet, Kasha, and many others.

 Stay Healthy on Gluten-free Diet.